President Morales' party suffers losses in local Bolivia elections

-LA PAZ (Reuters) - President Evo Morales’ Bolivian governing party suffered heavy losses in regional and mayoral elections on Sunday, ceding capital La Paz and others to the opposition, according to IPSOS exit polls published by television channel ATB.
+LA PAZ, March 30 (Reuters) - President Evo Morales’ Bolivian governing party suffered heavy losses in regional and mayoral elections on Sunday, ceding capital La Paz and others to the opposition, according to IPSOS exit polls published by television channel ATB.

 Opposition candidate Felix Patzi had secured around 52 percent of the vote for the governor’s office in La Paz, versus about 29 percent for Felipa Quispe, the candidate for Morales’ Movement to Socialism (MAS) party, the polls showed.